Route-and-Reason: Scaling Large Language Model Reasoning with Reinforced Model Router: Experiments

-\textbf{Baselines} Considering the scenario of collaborative reasoning, we establish four baselines. \textbf{(1) CoT~\cite{wei2022chain}: } The CoT (\underbar{C}hain \underbar{o}f \underbar{T}hought) method asks a single LLM to solve a task by decomposing the original task into a sequence of sub-tasks and answering these sub-tasks sequentially.
-The decomposition process and sub-task answering process use one certain LLM. \textbf{(2) ToT~\cite{yao2023tree}: } The ToT (\underbar{T}ree \underbar{o}f \underbar{T}houghts) method, based on the framework of CoT, prompts multiple answers (N = 2) for each sub-task, and retain the best answer by utilizing a scoring method.
-It also only deploys one certian LLM. \textbf{(3) DataShunt~\cite{chen2024data}: } The Datashunt method dynamically selects between a SLM and a LLM to finish the task.
-The method first evaluates the difficulty of the given task, and allocate the task to either SLM or LLM to solve utilizing the CoT method. \textbf{(4) DoT~\cite{shao2025divisionofthoughtsharnessinghybridlanguage}: } DoT sets a Task Decomposer to decompose an original task into smaller sub-tasks, then employs a Task Scheduler to analyze the pair-wise dependency of sub-tasks and create a dependency graph, and allocate the subtask to either SLM or LLM based on the difficulty of sub-tasks by leveraging a Plug-and-Play Adapter which is an additional task head attached to the SLM that does not alter the SLM’s parameters.
-As a framework of collavorative reasoning, the DoT method reduces API cost while achieving comparable accuracy in reasoning process.
+\textbf{Baselines} Considering the scenario of collaborative reasoning, we establish six baselines. \textbf{(1) CoT~\citep{wei2022chain}: } The CoT (\underbar{C}hain \underbar{o}f \underbar{T}hought) method asks a single LLM to solve a task by decomposing the original task into a sequence of sub-tasks and answering these sub-tasks sequentially. \textbf{(2) ToT~\citep{yao2023tree}: } The ToT (\underbar{T}ree \underbar{o}f \underbar{T}houghts) method, based on the framework of CoT, prompts multiple answers (N = 2) for each sub-task, and retain the best answer by utilizing a scoring method.
+It also only deploys one certian LLM. \textbf{(3) DataShunt~\citep{chen2024data}: } The Datashunt method dynamically selects between a SLM and a LLM to finish the task.
+The method first evaluates the difficulty of the given task, and allocate the task to either SLM or LLM to solve utilizing the CoT method. \textbf{(4) AutoMix~\citep{aggarwal2025automixautomaticallymixinglanguage}: } The AutoMix method consists of a few-shot self-verification mechanism conducted by SLM to evaluate the confidence toward an answer from SLM and a router that strategically routes queries to LLM based on the confidence. \textbf{(5) DoT~\citep{shao2025divisionofthoughtsharnessinghybridlanguage}: } The DoT method decomposes a task into subtasks, builds a dependency graph, and allocates subtasks to SLMs or LLMs using a Plug-and-Play Adapter on SLMs.
+This framework enables efficient edge-cloud collaborative reasoning. \textbf{(6) Router-R1~\citep{zhang2025router}: } The Router-R1 method chooses an language model as the router itself, interweaving thinking process by the router with routing process by the routed models, and integrates every response into the context.